Algorithms

 Calibration

-ML uses fixed subcarriers - no calibration needed:
+ML uses fixed subcarriers -- no band calibration needed:

 Algorithm Subcarrier Selection Threshold Boot Time